Android: Neue Google System Updates sind da - diese Neuerungen kommen auf viele Smartphones & Tablets - GWB

 Android: Neue Google System Updates sind da – diese Neuerungen kommen auf viele Smartphones & Tablets

-Es gibt ein weiteres neues Update für viele Android-Nutzer: Das dritte Google System Update für den Monat November wurde veröffentlicht und wird in den nächsten Tagen eine Reihe von Verbesserungen auf alle Smartphones, Tablets und weitere Android-Geräte bringen.
+Es gibt ein weiteres neues Update für viele Android-Nutzer: Das fünfte und mutmaßlich letzte Google System Update für den Monat November wurde veröffentlicht und wird in den nächsten Tagen eine Reihe von Verbesserungen auf alle Smartphones, Tablets und weitere Android-Geräte bringen.
 Man legt erneut stark nach und hat vor allem im Bereich des Google Play Store einige Neuerungen zu vermelden.

 Bei den Google System Updates handelt es sich noch um eine junge Linie von Updates, die aus Betriebssystem-Komponenten besteht, die direkt über den Play Store aktualisiert werden können.
 Zuvor war das unter der internen Bezeichnung „Project Mainline“ bekannt und die Änderungen wurden nur in Ausnahmefällen öffentlich kommuniziert.
 Doch mit neuem Namen wurde auch die Transparenz gesteigert und es gibt mehrmals monatlich detaillierte Informationen zu den Verbesserungen.
 Der Rollout kann allerdings trotz mehrfacher Releases und Datumsangaben selbst bei Pixel-Smartphones mehrere Wochen in Anspruch nehmen.